kris098e/4.-semester/4. semester/Data mining and machine learning/Problems/Lookup table.md

 ## DBSCAN properties & density estimation & shared nearest neighbors
 [[solution08.pdf]]

-## OPTICS & information gain calculation &
+## OPTICS & decision tree information gain calculation &
 [[solution09.pdf]]
 remember that we are looking into the valleys.
 If it is dense the valley stays low and will be beginning and ending with a high peak